-Do You Really Have to Report All Your Random Bits of Extra Income?
+Are All Your Random Bits of Extra Income Considered Taxable Income?

-A member of our community group asked, “Is there any way to make money or gift cards that isn’t going to have to be filed our taxes as income?”
+You may be wondering, “Is there any way to make money or earn gift cards that isn’t going to have to be filed on our taxes as income?”

 In short… no.

 Any service that allows you to make side income, whether it be a mystery shopping company, Uber or a survey-taking site, is paying you taxable income.

 The IRS requires any company that pays you more than $600 in a calendar year to collect a W-9 tax form from you.
 At the end of the year, it sends you a 1099 document with the amount you earned.

 1099s or Not, You Still Have to Report All Your Income

 What if a company doesn’t ask for a W-9 or send you a 1099?
 Regardless of how much you made, you still need to report the income to stay on the up and up with the IRS.

 You should be especially aware of your duty to report your income if you get paid exclusively through PayPal.
 For example, if you wrote a couple of guest posts for a blog that paid you via PayPal, you won’t get a 1099 from that website.
 And you’ll only get a 1099 from PayPal if you either receive $20,000 or more than 200 payments through your PayPal account in one year.